 New suburban communities usually rise around major infrastructure or amenities that are already existing; it’s the natural place for development to take shape.
 Kitchener-Waterloo is already a city most people in Ontario know because of its well-known universities and colleges, including the University of Waterloo, Wilfrid Laurier University and Conestoga College.
 Much like Ryerson University or the University of Toronto, the presence of students from all over the province has a strong impact on the surrounding communities.
 This means more pedestrian traffic and bustling streets, more things to do and see, including theatre and entertainment, and of course nightlife.
 It also has an impact on the job market, which is heavily influenced by tech.
 In fact, Kitchener-Waterloo was recently being considered over Toronto for the new Amazon North American head office because of its relatively low cost of doing business and growing pool of young professionals.

 Transit and highway access also make KW a desirable option for further growth.
 Bike routes, walking trails and urban transit make travelling within the region feasible, even without a heavy reliance on a car.
-Travelling to the GTA is not the nightmare one might imagine because of major infrastructure like the short distance to Hwy 401, GO Train and VIA Rail service.
-Even international travel is available with some ease because
+Travelling to the GTA is not the nightmare one might imagine because of major infrastructure like the short distance to Hwy 401, GO Train and VIA Rail service, too.

 Their Downtown is Changing